telerik/blazor-docs/components/grid/grouping/aggregates.md

 >caption The result of the code snippet above after the grid has been grouped by the `Team` and `Active Projects` columns

 ![](images/grid-aggregates-overview.png)

+## Notes

+* You should define only aggregates that you will use to avoid unnecessary calculations that may be noticeable on large data sets.

+* If you try to use an aggregate that is not defined, or an aggregate over an unsupported field type, a runtime error will be thrown.

+* If you update a field of a model the `Data` collection in the view-model, aggregates will not be updated automatically - the grid needs to re-evaluate that data first, and since this is an expensive operation a UI render does not trigger it.
+You can [update the data collection]({%slug grid-refresh-data%}) yourself, or fetching it anew from the service (example [here]({%slug components/grid/editing/overview%}), see how the Create/Update/Delete events fetch data anew).

 ## See Also